Schlipak/puncto/README.md

 GET and POST are the only HTTP methods supported for now (along HEAD).
 Each method defines a series of URLs, which map to a controller action, formatted as `ControllerName#actionName`.
-A controller named `Home` in the route configuration will automatically map to the `App\HomeController` class.
+A controller named `Home` in the route configuration will automatically map to the `APP_NAMESPACE\HomeController` class.

 ## Controllers